Restart your computer

 If 1Password doesn’t automatically fill your information when you visit a website

-For security reasons, 1Password will only fill when you tell it to.
+To protect you, 1Password will only fill when you tell it to.

-If you’re already on the sign-in page for a website, click the 1Password icon in your browser’s toolbar, and select the Login item for that site to fill your username and password.
+If you’re on the sign-in page for a website, click the 1Password icon in your browser’s toolbar, and select the Login item for that site to fill your username and password.

 Learn more about signing in using 1Password.